Real Estate Attorney

 Overcoming Challenging Closing Obstacles

-Our corporate client was selling a large commercial office building located in downtown Mobile, Alabama.
+Our corporate client was selling a large commercial office building located in downtown Mobile, Ala.
 After months of ongoing negotiations, we were finally scheduled to close when outstanding mortgages were discovered on the building.
-Tracking the current holder of these dated mortgages posed a challenge as the mortgages were assigned to differing entities over time.
+Tracking the current holder of these dated mortgages posed a challenge as the mortgages were assigned to different entities over time.

-Johnstone Adams approach and solution: Through extensive research, we discovered that the mortgages were currently held by a related party mortgagee, creating various potential tax issues at this late stage in the transaction.
-Johnstone Adams was able to tackle these complex tax issues, and acting quickly, successfully negotiated a resolution between its client and the mortgagee, with the client ultimately compensating the mortgagee for a release of the lien.
+Through extensive research, we discovered that the mortgages were currently held by a related party mortgagee, creating various potential tax issues at this late stage in the transaction.
+Our real estate lawyers were able to tackle these complex tax issues, and acting quickly, successfully negotiated a resolution between our client and the mortgagee, with the client ultimately compensating the mortgagee for a release of the lien.

-Outcome: This agreement still required shareholder approval, however, so Johnstone Adams worked tirelessly to draft and circulate the necessary documents for shareholder approval and to stay on schedule for closing.
-Shareholders from both corporations were scattered throughout the United States, making obtaining signatures incredibly challenging under the time constraints, but Johnstone Adams worked diligently to secure the necessary signatures to obtain the release and close the transaction on time.
+This agreement still required shareholder approval, however, so we worked tirelessly to draft and circulate the necessary documents for shareholder approval and to stay on schedule for closing.
+Shareholders from both corporations were scattered throughout the United States, making obtaining signatures incredibly challenging under time constraints, but our real estate lawyers worked diligently to secure the necessary signatures to get the release and close the transaction on time.

 Multiple Tenants, Corporate Dissolution